leakeyluse/hack-assembler/README.md

 # hack-assembler
-Assembler for the Hack Assembly Language.
+Assembler for the Hack Assembly Language